pixlee/android-sdk/doc/kotlin/UI.md

 ## PXLWidgetView (Recommended)
 this is a class that extends RecyclerView providing an PXLPhotoAdapter, PXLPhotoView and PXLPhotoViewHolder.
 Please check DyamicDemoActivity.kt, SimpleGridActivity.kt and SimpleListActivity for example codes in the demo app.
-- you can display photos in grid or list
+- you can display photos in different layouts,
 - you customize the height of items.
 - this view can automatically retrieve the photos of your album or product